You can insert data into a distributed hypertable with an

 The maximum batch size has a ceiling.
-This is equal to the maximum number of parameters allowed in a prepared statement (currently 32,767) divided by the number of columns in each row.
+This is equal to the maximum number of parameters allowed in a prepared statement, which is currently 32,767 parameters, divided by the number of columns in each row.
 For example, if you have a distributed hypertable with 10 columns, the highest you can set the batch size is 3276.

 For more information on changing